3p3r/one-click-drone/README.md

 # one-click-drone

-one click deploy of [Drone CI](https://drone.io/) into your AWS account with Fargate, API Gateway, RDS, and CloudWatch.
+one click deploy of [Drone CI](https://drone.io/) into your AWS account with Fargate, CloudFront, RDS, and CloudWatch.

 this project was made out of my personal frustration with people's crappy Drone CI setups, half-assed entirely useless Medium articles and broken CloudFormation scripts all around the Internet.
 It seems like nobody wants to put down the